crate/services-docs/docs/tutorials/quick-start.md

 4. Select the **"FREE"** compute size.
 5. Click the blue **"Deploy Cluster"** button on the right side.

-Once you deployed the cluster you will be redirected to the next screen.
+Once you deployed the cluster, you will be redirected to the next screen.
 CrateDB Cloud automatically generates a password for the `admin` user.
 You can change the password later if needed.